Tell Congress to Fund Libraries Before It’s Too Late

 On March 31, Institute of Museum and Library Services (IMLS) staff were placed on administrative leave and all grants and contracts were suspended and ultimately likely to be cancelled as a result of President Trump’s executive order requiring IMLS and six other federal agencies to “be eliminated to the maximum extent consistent with applicable law.”
 American Library Association president Cindy Hohl pleaded with Congress to act and urged Americans everywhere to speak out against the move.

-Show Up for Libraries LOGO
+Library Advocates Show Up for E-Rate

 What Does the Institute of Museum and Library Services Do, and How Will Its Elimination Affect You?